frank-morales2020/MLxDL/README.md

-01_generate_text2image_sdxl.ipynb:  generate this image with Stability AI's Stable Diffusion XL model and Amazon SageMaker JumpStart
+01_generate_text2image_sdxl.ipynb:  generate an image with Stability AI's Stable Diffusion XL model and Amazon SageMaker JumpStart

 An_introduction_to_explainable_AI_with_Shapley_values.ipynb:  An introduction to explainable AI with Shapley values